WinVector/sigr/extras/utility_modeling/Utility_Sampling_Distribution.md

 | :--- | --------: | -----------------: | -------: | -------: | -------: | -------: | -------: |
 | 9574 |  0.021672 |           2114.719 | 1020.626 | 1705.634 | 2083.686 | 2520.049 | 3379.423 |

-At `best_threshold`, we estimate that the total value realized will be in the interval (1020.63, 3379.42) 95% of the time.
+At `best_threshold`, we estimate that 95% of the time, the total utility realized will be in the range $1020.63 to $3379.42.

-The `plot_thin` data frame (in long form so it’s easy to use with `ggplot2`) again has the mean utility curve over all the bootstrap samples, the original utility curve from real data, and the smoothed curve that we showed at the beginning of the article.
+The `plot_thin` data frame (in long form so it’s easy to use with `ggplot2`) again has the mean utility curve over all the bootstrap samples, the original utility curve from the real data, and the smoothed curve that we showed at the beginning of the article.

 ``` r